 Manage by Exception

 Each level of management sets tolerances for delegated authority.
-Issues are escalated only when tolerances are forecast to be exceeded.
+Issues are only escalated when tolerances are forecast to be exceeded.
+This keeps decisions at the right level.

 6